DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-05-13-showing-providers-the-funding-they-receive.md

 Separate tables per payment type allows the user to see the payments they’ll receive for that payment type across the year.
 One downside of this is that new tables can appear throughout the year.
 New payment types would either need to appear at the top, which is likely to be unexpected behaviour for a page like this, or they would need to be added to the bottom which could easily be missed.

 We considered splitting the table when there are more than a certain number of columns.
 This has the advantage of giving most users a simple display most of the year.
 However, the view could suddenly change at some point during the year.
-The confusion this is likely to cause doesn’t outweigh the benefits.
+The confusion this is likely to cause does not outweigh the benefits.
 It would also mean the service needs to maintain two ways of presenting data.

 #### Version 3 — splitting the payments by month with a summary table